Categories

 This article is going to look at the safety considerations that should be made when taking a SUP on white water.
 Thank you to Barry Hughes for sharing his wisdom in this article.

 Having really gotten into white water stand-up paddling boarding (SUP) in the last year, I decided to put together a series of white water SUP focused articles.
-The articles are to help guide beginners in white water SUP and each article has a different focus and a different guest writer.
-My first article was an introduction to the series and a focus on the different boards you find in SUP.
+The articles are to help guide beginners in white water stand up paddleboarding and each article has a different focus and a different guest writer.
+My first article was an introduction to the series and a focus on the different kinds of whitewater stand up paddle board.
 This article is going to be about the basic moves on white water that you can do on a SUP and how to achieve them.

 Big thank you to my lovely friend and coach Tom Bayliss for being a guest writer in this article.